 Tree resins were very fluid and solidified very quickly through evaporation.
-A little fly or ant caught by the sticky resin remained trapped for centuries, this is how inclusions were formed.
+A little fly or ant caught by the sticky resin remained trapped for centuries, and this is how inclusions were formed.

 Most common inclusions are insects (86,7%) and Arachnids (11,6%), while animals of other classes occur only in 1,7% and plants in 0,4% of cases.

-Blue.
-This is the rarest shade of amber and the most valuable (only 0.2% of all amber).
+Blue amber is the rarest shade of amber and the most valuable (only 0.2% of all amber).
 Most Frequently this shade is found in white amber.

-At the end of the 19th century wealthy merchants abandoned the Curonian Bay deposit and its exploitation was resumed only recently.
+At the end of the 19th century, wealthy merchants abandoned the Curonian Bay deposit, and its exploitation was resumed only recently.
 The amber-bearing layer with an area of 3000 hectares was reached while deepening the fairwater of the Klaipėda Seaport.